A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 The trees felt that was very unfair, especially with so many real bandits roaming at night.

 After hours of more turning and tossing, the wind died down just long enough for Irena to hear something that made her blood freeze.
-She struggled to place the sound at first: harsh, asynchronous, definitely not natural.
+She struggled to place the sound at first: harsh, asynchronous.
 The crunch of hobnail sandals on gravel.
 The creak of stiff leather.
 The swish of metal slicing through air.

 They were not alone.

 Corvinus’ eyes snapped open intuitively, and Irena raised a finger in warning to stay silent.
-In retrospect, Irena chided herself for such a useless precaution, but at that moment she didn’t dare take any chances.
+In retrospect, Irena chided herself for such a useless precaution, but in the moment she didn’t dare take any chances.
 He complied without even rolling his eyes for once, but not everyone got the message.

 “I thought you said you saw something over here,” a rough voice rasped from the other side of their tree.